ibm-cloud-docs/app-configuration-cli-plugin/app-configuration-cli.md

 {: #ac-ibmcloud-ac-collection-get-command}

 `--collection_id COLLECTION_ID`
-:  Collection ID for the collection
+:  Collection ID for the collection.

 `--expand EXPAND` (optional)
 :  Expanded view of the collection details.

 `--include INCLUDE` (optional)
 :  Include feature and property details in the response.